Praxis Tech Review

 Strongest Point

 iGaming-native infrastructure.
-The eleven pre-built platform connectors are the single biggest competitive moat in the orchestration space — IXOPAY ships two (SoftSwiss + EveryMatrix), Corefy claims 'all popular' without listing specifics, Finera focuses on iGaming but ships fewer named connectors.
+The eleven pre-built platform connectors are the biggest competitive moat in the orchestration space: IXOPAY ships two (SoftSwiss + EveryMatrix), Corefy claims 'all popular' without listing specifics, and Finera focuses on iGaming but ships fewer named connectors.
 Praxis ships the platform integrations as production code, validated through partnerships like the 300+ casino SoftSwiss rollout.
-Combined with the hosted Cashier product, the Visa CyberSource risk layer, the decline recovery suite, and the Stake reference, this is a coherent iGaming-specific orchestrator rather than a general-purpose platform with iGaming bolt-on.
-The bootstrapped 12-year history means the company is not under pressure to chase tangential verticals or sell to a PE buyer in the next 18 months — strategic continuity matters when you're committing to a multi-year payments stack.
+Combined with the hosted Cashier product, the Visa CyberSource risk layer, the decline recovery suite (3DS Cascading, BDCC retry, PIX Cascading for Brazil) and the Stake reference, this is a coherent iGaming-specific orchestrator rather than a general-purpose platform with an iGaming bolt-on.
+The bootstrapped 12-year history means the company is not under pressure to chase tangential verticals or sell to a PE buyer in the next 18 months, and strategic continuity matters when you're committing to a multi-year payments stack.

 Key Limitation